 So anyway, we are all in the same boat and I feel for you.
 Even if I don't know you and you don't know me-- I feel for you because we are both human and we both feel joy and pain for our own unique reasons.
 Everyone has their own story, their own dreams, and their own scars.
 I respect that your path is naturally unique and I haven't walked in your shoes.
 I do know however that just as we share human vulnerabilities, we all bleed when we are poked... we also all instinctively know how to smile, we all just want to be happy, and that means there are principles in this world that we can all apply to our respective lives and gain something from.
 And that is worth sharing with each other, even if at the moment all we can do is hope to have hope someday.

 Look inside yourself and accept that yes there are a great many things we cannot control, so why not focus on the things we CAN control... like choosing to have our own "gratitude party" inside, that the rest of the craziness in the world is not invited to.
-Sometimes the best thing in life is just sitting outside and letting the sunshine warm you... and sometimes the fact that we have our own internal body temperature saves our life.
+Sometimes the best thing in life is just sitting outside and letting the sunshine warm you... and sometimes the fact that you have your own internal body temperature saves your life.